Visa Requirements

 Course registration requirements

-When you register on your course at Falmouth you will be required to submit a copy of your entitlement to study in the UK, as well as the standard registration requirements such as paying your course fees and confirming your personal details.
-This evidence may be a copy of a valid student visa from your passport or a copy of your biometric ID card.
+When you arrive in the UK and register on your course at Falmouth you will be required to submit a copy of your entitlement to study in the UK, as well as the standard registration requirements such as paying your course fees and confirming your personal details.
+This evidence may be a copy of a valid student visa from your passport, a copy of your biometric residence permit (BRP) card or a ‘Share Code’.
 You will also be required to keep us up to date with your latest contact details including your address and telephone number.

 Our role as your sponsor